Date of Publishing:

 Mandate

 The National Security and Intelligence Review Agency (NSIRA) is an independent external review body that reports to Parliament.
-Established in July 2019, NSIRA is responsible for conducting reviews of the Government of Canada’s national security and intelligence activities to ensure that they are lawful, reasonable and necessary.
-NSIRA also hears public complaints regarding key national security agencies and their activities.
+Established in July 2019, NSIRA reviews Government of Canada national security and intelligence activities to assess whether they are lawful, reasonable, and necessary.
+The Agency also investigates complaints from members of the public on the activities of the Canadian Security Intelligence Service (CSIS), the Communications Security Establishment (CSE), the Royal Canadian Mounted Police (RCMP), as well as certain other national security-related complaints, independently and in a timely manner.

 A summary description NSIRA’s program activities can be found in Part II of the Main Estimates.
 Information on NSIRA’s mandate can be found on its website.